ahundt/grl/doc/download.rst

 .. meta::
-    :description: Download the Robone software and manual.
+    :description: Download the grl software and manual.

 ========